Path to Membership

-To discuss your interest in joining, you are welcome to talk with our Minister, Rev. Kate Walker, although it is not a requirement.
-She may be contacted by e-mail at firstname.lastname@example.org.
-You may also talk with any member of our Board of Trustees or with Dianne Brown, Chair of the Membership Development Council.
+To discuss your interest in joining, you are welcome to talk with our minister, Rev. Christian Schmidt, although it is not a requirement.
+He may be contacted by e-mail at firstname.lastname@example.org.
+You may also talk with any member of our Board of Trustees or with any member of the Membership Development Council.

 When You Have Become a Member